 Gardena currently has four assisted rental projects (Gardena Valley Towers, Gardena South Park Manor, Meadowlark Manor, and Spring Park Senior Villa) that are owned and operated by non-profit corporations.
 The long-term affordability of these projects is fairly secure because of their non-profit status and the risk of conversion is low.
-However, three of these projects (280 units) with Section 8 project-based assistance are subject to contract renewal and may be considered as at low risk of losing the Section 8 assistance.
+However, three of these projects (278 units) with Section 8 project-based assistance are subject to contract renewal and may be considered as at low risk of losing the Section 8 assistance.

-Responsible Agencies: City Manager's Office Funding Sources: HUD Section 8 funds
+Funding Sources: HUD Section 8 funds

-- Annually monitor the status of Gardena Valley Towers, Gardena South Park Manor, and Meadowlark Manor in their Section 8 contract renewal status. - In the unlikely event that the Section 8 contracts are not renewed by HUD, work with LACDA to assist the tenants in accessing other rental assistance such as the HCVs.
+- Annually monitor the status of Gardena Valley Towers, Gardena South Park Manor, and Meadowlark Manor in their Section 8 contract renewal status. - Should a notice of intent be filed by any project owner to opt out of affordable housing, the City will ensure the project owner follow State noticing requirements (three-year, one-year, and six-month) prior to conversion. - In the unlikely event that the Section 8 contracts are not renewed by HUD, work with LACDA to assist the tenants in accessing other rental assistance such as the HCVs. - Contact interested nonprofit housing providers with the capacity to acquire and manage the at-risk units. - Support applications of current or potential project owners for state and federal funds to improve housing conditions or to enhance affordability.